5 Common Cat Myths Debunked

 - Kneading their paws on you - This adorable movement comes from kittens kneading their mother’s belly for milk.
 By mimicking this movement on their owner, they are showing how comfortable they are with you

-Struggling to understand why your cat can be aggressive towards you?
+Strugglign with an aggressive cat?
 Read our blog on Why Cats Bite Their Owners.

 Myth 4: Cats Need Cow’s Milk